 By providing strategic support and funding to outstanding researchers with vast experience and knowledge, DST and the NRF aim to support universities to nurture postgraduate students with high potential and invest in improving innovation and research output at universities.

 Holding the position of SARCHI Chair in Welfare and Social Development helps to build on the strengths of the CSDA and creates valuable opportunities to enhance the work in which the Chair is involved with.
-The SARCHI Chair in Welfare and Social Development is housed in the CSDA and conducts research in poverty, inequality and vulnerability with a focus on women, children, youth, people with disabilities and in social protection, monitoring and evaluation of developmental social welfare policies and services.
+The SARCHi Chair in Welfare and Social Development is housed in the CSDA and conducts research in poverty, inequality and vulnerability with a focus on women, children, youth, people with disabilities and in social protection, monitoring and evaluation of developmental social welfare policies and services.

-South Africa is a leader in social policy and development in the global South, as a result Prof Patel is using the SARCHI Chair in Welfare and Social Development to make a significant contribution to innovative new approaches to social development in the region.
+South Africa is a leader in social policy and development in the global South, as a result Prof Raniga is using the SARCHI Chair in Welfare and Social Development to make a significant contribution to innovative new approaches to social development in the region.

 Sarchi Welfare And Social Development 1024x151 Sarchi Website Banner